tomyoung903/MLM_inconsistencies/README.md

 <img src="pics/conditionals.png" title="d" width="700"/>

-*We prompt the model for different versions of the same distribution to measure their disagreement and ensemble them to improve accuracy.*
+*Figure 1: We prompt the model for different versions of the same distribution to measure their disagreement and ensemble them to improve accuracy.*

 <img src="pics/eoc_aggregated_accuracies.png" title="d" width="400"/>

-*Ensembling different versions of the same distribution improves accuracy.
+*Figure 2: Ensembling different versions of the same distribution improves accuracy.
 Aggregated results.*